AmaniAppNest/nv-quantum-sensor-simulator/README.md

 * **†** denotes the Hermitian conjugate.
 * **Σₖ** represents the sum over all modeled environmental channels.

-This provides a foundation for studying the effect of environmental decoherence on NV quantum coherence and control protocols.
+This provides the open-system quantum-dynamics foundation for studying environmental decoherence, quantum coherence, and control protocols in NV-based sensing.

- Additional relaxation and environmental channels as the physical model see extension.txt.
+Additional Lindblad extensions and technical implementation details are documented in **[extention.txt](extention.txt)**.

 ---